jpcposts/jpcposts.github.io/_posts/2023/2023-09-23-proxmox_vm_migration.md

 Congratulations!
 You've successfully migrated a Proxmox VM from one node to another.
 This process allows you to optimize your resource utilization and maintain high availability for your virtualized environment.

-Remember that proper planning, shared storage, and network connectivity between nodes are essential for smooth VM migrations in Proxmox.
+Remember that proper planning, shared storage, and network connectivity between nodes are essential for smooth VM migrations in Proxmox!

 📝 For more information about Proxmox, visit the [Proxmox VE Documentation Index](https://pve.proxmox.com/pve-docs/).